Japan marks tsunami anniversary, no govt memorial amid virus

 For the past eight years, residents and officials have gathered at local town halls to pray, while in Tokyo, the government held a main memorial attended by the Imperial Family members, televised live nationwide.
 This year, memorial events have been called off following Prime Minister Shinzo Abe’s request to cancel, postpone or downsize gatherings as part of measures to fight the coronavirus outbreak.

-In Tokyo, Abe and his ministers were to gather at the Prime Minister’s Office to offer a silent prayer at 2:46 p.m., the moment the offshore earthquake struck.
-In disaster-hit towns in Iwate, Miyagi and Fukushima, desks were put out for visitors to sign messages and lay flowers.
+In Tokyo, Abe and his ministers gathered at the Prime Minister’s Office and offered a silent prayer at 2:46 p.m., the moment the offshore earthquake struck nine years ago.
+At the outset of his speech, Abe apologized over the cancellation of the government ceremony.
+Japan has confirmed more than 1,200 cases of the coronavirus, including 696 from a cruise ship and 19 deaths.

-Separately, several hundred people, including anti-nuclear activists, were to gather at Tokyo’s Hibiya Park to mark the anniversary with music and speeches.
+Abe said reconstruction of the disaster hit areas is now “at its finishing stage.”

+“I would like many people from around the world to experience the reality of the disaster-hit areas on their way to recovery through upcoming Olympics, Paralympics and other occasions,” Abe said.
+His government has said the 10th anniversary next year will be the last it will organize.

 The quake and tsunami left more than 18,000 people dead and destroyed many houses and businesses.
 The meltdown at the Fukushima plant sent more than 160,000 people fleeing the region.
 More than 40,000 are still unable to return home due to radiation contamination and concerns.